UCL/rsd-engineeringcourse/session99/windows.md

 Sophos
 ------

-To use the IPython notebook on a Windows computer with Sophos anti-virus installed it may be necessary to open additional ports allowing communication between the notebook and its server.
+To use the Jupyter notebook on a Windows computer with Sophos anti-virus installed it may be necessary to open additional ports allowing communication between the notebook and its server.
 The [solution](http://stackoverflow.com/questions/13036197/ipython-notebook-getting-output) is: